Better-Conversations/flightplans/Documentation/HOW-TO.md

 ### Gotchas

-TODO fix this
+TODO mention not closing blocks caues class errors

-' is an issue?
+' in content is an issue?